vbauer/jackdaw/README.md

 **@JComparator** annotation allows to simplify this situation.
 To generate reverse order comparator, use parameter `reverse`.
 By default, all generated comparators are thread-safe.
-Use `nullable` parameter to generate not thread-safe comparators..
+Use `nullable` parameter to generate null-safe comparators.

 There are several ways to generate comparator or group of comparators.
 It depends on the annotation location: